Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 ### 1.3.
 Third-party

-Alongside Partiels, a set of analyses present based on the audio engines developed by the Ircam Analysis-Synthesis team are ported in the [Ircam Vamp plug-ins](https://forum.ircam.fr/projects/detail/partiels/): SuperVP, IrcamBeat, IrcamDescriptor, PM2 and FCN.
+Alongside Partiels, a set of analyses based on the audio engines developed by the Ircam Analysis-Synthesis team are ported in the [Ircam Vamp plug-ins](https://forum.ircam.fr/projects/detail/partiels/): SuperVP, IrcamBeat, IrcamDescriptor, PM2 and FCN.

 You will find a large number of analysis plug-ins on the [Vamp plug-in](https://www.vamp-plugins.org/) website.